iterative/dvc.org/static/docs/get-started/example-versioning.md

 ## What's next?

-In this example our focus was on giving you a hands-on experience on ML models and data sets versioning.
+In this example, our focus was on giving you hands-on experience on ML models and datasets versioning.
 We specifically focused on `dvc add` and `dvc checkout` commands.
 Here we would like to outline some next topics and ideas you would be interested to try to learn more about DVC and how it makes managing ML projects simpler.